20 seriously weird places around the world

 15. Goblin Valley State Park, Utah, USA

-No, this is not Mars but an uninhabited valley 216 miles southeast of Salt Lake City in Utah in the USA.
+This is an uninhabited valley 216 miles southeast of Salt Lake City in Utah in the USA.
 Soft sandstone has, for many years, been eroded by wind and water to form strange pinnacles or hoodoos that some think resemble goblins.
-The eerie landscape is only about a mile across and two miles long and it’s well worth exploring the marked trails to get up close to the bizarre formations.
+The eerie landscape is only about a mile across and two miles long, and it’s well worth exploring the marked trails to get up close to the bizarre formations.

 The eerie Goblin Valley State Park in Utah